 - Address: 1 Wade Oval Drive, Cleveland

 Meet “Happy,” a 70-foot-long “Haplocanthosaurus delfsi” sauropod, plus other dinosaur friends in the Kirtland Hall of Prehistoric Life.
-You’ll also find Coelophysis Bauri, the museum’s oldest dinosaur.
+You’ll also find Coelophysis Bauri, the museum’s oldest dinosaur (closed during construction; check online for updates of re-opening of this exhibit).
+Advance tickets are required.

 - Address: 333 W. Broad St., Columbus